 Trump's praise of Putin could signal a new day for US policy

-Moscow is hoping Donald Trump will reconsider the sanctions the U.S. is levying in response to its finding of election hacking.
-The wait-and-see strategy is being bolstered by the American president-elect's own approving words for Russian President Vladimir Putin.
+" Moscow is hoping Donald Trump will reconsider the sanctions the U.S. is levying in response to its finding of election hacking, a wait-and-see strategy bolstered by the American president-elect's own approving words for Russian President Vladimir Putin.
+Putin has essentially put relations with the U.S. on hold until Trump replaces President Barack Obama on Jan.
+20. Though his foreign minister encouraged him to slap back at Washington for the sanctions imposed by Obama, Putin decided that Russia wouldn't immediately retaliate.

 |Title